-Upon consummation of this offering, OCI Holdings will own an aggregate of % of our outstanding common units (or % of our outstanding common units if the underwriters exercise their option to purchase additional common units in full) and all of our subordinated units, representing % of the outstanding common and subordinated units in the aggregate.
+L Limited call right Upon consummation of this offering, OCI Holdings will own an aggregate of % of our outstanding common units (or % of our outstanding common units if the underwriters exercise their option to purchase additional common units in full) and all of our subordinated units, representing % of the outstanding common and subordinated units in the aggregate.
 This will give OCI Holdings the ability to prevent the removal of our general partner.
 Please read "The Partnership Agreement-Voting Rights."
-Limited call right If at any time our general partner and its affiliates own more than 80% of the outstanding common units, our general partner will have the right, but not the obligation, to purchase all of the remaining common units at a price equal to the greater of: • the average of the daily closing price of the common units over the 20 trading days preceding the date three days before notice of exercise of the call right is first mailed; and • the highest per-unit price paid by our general partner or any of its affiliates for common units during the 90-day period preceding the date such notice is first mailed.
+If at any time our general partner and its affiliates own more than 80% of the outstanding common units, our general partner will have the right, but not the obligation, to purchase all of the remaining common units at a price equal to the greater of: • the average of the daily closing price of the common units over the 20 trading days preceding the date three days before notice of exercise of the call right is first mailed; and • the highest per-unit price paid by our general partner or any of its affiliates for common units during the 90-day period preceding the date such notice is first mailed.
 Please see "The Partnership Agreement-Limited Call Right."
-Estimated ratio of We estimate that if you own the common units you purchase in this offering through the record date for taxable income distributions for the period ending December 31, 2016, you will be allocated, on a cumulative basis, an amount of to distributions federal taxable income for that period that will be less than % of the cash distributed to you with respect to that period.
-Thereafter, the ratio of allocable taxable income to cash distributions to you could increase substantially.
+Estimated ratio of taxable income to distributions We estimate that if you own the common units you purchase in this offering through the record date for distributions for the period ending December 31, 2016, you will be allocated, on a cumulative basis, an amount of federal taxable income for that period that will be less than 60% of the cash distributed to you with respect to that period.
+For later periods, the taxable income allocated to you will increase substantially as compared to cash distributions to you, possibly exceeding cash distributions to you.
 Please read "Material U.S. Federal Income Tax Consequences-Tax Consequences of Unit Ownership."
-Material U.S. federal income tax consequences For a discussion of the material U.S. federal income tax consequences that may be relevant to prospective unitholders, you should read "Material U.S. Federal Income Tax Consequences."
-Exchange listing We intend to apply to list our common units on the NYSE under the symbol "OCIR".
+Material U.S. federal income tax consequences Exchange listing For a discussion of the material U.S. federal income tax consequences that may be relevant to prospective unitholders, you should read "Material U.S. Federal Income Tax Consequences."
+Our common units have been approved for listing on the NYSE, subject to official notice of issuance, under the symbol "OCIR."
+1